 How to decrease VLamax

-VLamax for sprinters
+The ideal VLamax for sprinters

-VLamax for endurance athletes
+The ideal VLamax for endurance athletes

 Endurance athletes need a good amount of energy for a long time.
-Let’s take a look at endurance athletes who need a lot of energy spread over a lot of time.
-Such endurance events can be long distance triathlons (half and full-distance Ironman), marathons and also bike races.
+Examples of endurance events are: long distance triathlons (half and full-distance Ironman), marathons and also bike races.
 In these kind of events, the key is to go as fast as possible without:

 Finally, it doesn’t matter if you’re Wout van Aert or Jan Frodeno.
 In both cases – but especially in your case – basing your training on VLamax will bring your performances to peaks they’ve never reached before.